cruelandunusual/Eloquent_JavaScript/README.md

-Learning JavaScript with the eponymous free book https://eloquentjavascript.net
+Refreshing my memory of JavaScript, and learning modern language features with the eponymous free book https://eloquentjavascript.net